Nurse maternity planning: FMLA, announcement timing, and assignment safety

 By Lindsay Smith, AGPCNP

-Updated June 12, 2026
+Updated August 21, 2026

 Reviewed for clinical accuracy · Methodology: NIH, NCBI, AANP guidelines

-Pregnancy in nursing requires more strategic planning than most other professions because the job carries genuine physical and exposure hazards, the scheduling implications are significant, and your FMLA rights are contingent on timing decisions you make before you ever announce.
+Pregnancy in nursing requires more strategic planning than most other professions because the job carries real physical and exposure hazards, the scheduling implications are significant, and your FMLA rights are contingent on timing decisions you make before you ever announce.
 Getting those decisions right protects both your health and your position.
 Getting them wrong can limit your options at a time when your leverage should be strongest.

 Decision summary: the key variables